alex-petrenko/sample-factory/README.md

 ## Running experiments

 Here we provide command lines that can be used to reproduce the experiments from the paper.
-Use these as an exaple to construct custom experiments.
+Use these as an example to construct custom experiments.

 #### VizDoom